GabZech/image-to-pointcloud/README.md

 ### Post model training
 5. [viz_losses.py](src/viz_losses.py) - Plots the losses for all model training and evaluation runs.
 6. [res_to_json.py](src/res_to_json.py) - Reads the results of the model predictions and converts them to json files.
+7. [pcs_to_planes.py](src/pcs_to_planes.py) - Performs iterative RANSAC and DBSCAN for plane detection and inclination calculation
-7. [angle_evaluation.py](src/angle_evaluation.py) - Reads the results of the model predictions and calculates the angles of each roof surface for each individual roof.
+8. [angle_evaluation.py](src/angle_evaluation.py) - Reads the results of the model predictions and calculates the angles of each roof surface for each individual roof.
-8. [viz_pcs](src/viz_pcs.py) - Visualizes the pointcloud for a desired building.
+9. [viz_pcs](src/viz_pcs.py) - Visualizes the pointcloud for a desired building.